igbaccin/rrr-replication/README.md

 **Step 1: Preprocessing (your machine, no GPU needed).** You place the 50 PDFs in a folder, run a script, and the system extracts page-level text, builds a retrieval index, and produces a metadata catalog.
 This step takes about one minute on a standard laptop.

 **Step 2: Battery execution (any machine with a GPU, or a CPU if you are patient).** You run the evaluation battery over the preprocessed artifacts.
 The battery executes 200+ pipeline runs across six phases and produces a single JSON results file.
-On a consumer GPU (e.g. RTX 4090) the battery completes in roughly one hour.
+On a consumer GPU (e.g. RTX 4090) the battery completes in about 3 minutes.
 On CPU-only hardware, expect several hours.

 Each step has its own shell script.
 You can run both steps on the same machine, or preprocess locally and run the battery on a cloud GPU.